Topological entropy of stationary three-dimensional turbulence: Abstract

 \section{Abstract}

 Topological entropy serves as a viable candidate for quantifying mixing and complexity of a highly chaotic system.
 Particularly in turbulence, this is determined as the exponential stretching rate of a fluid material line that typically necessitates a Lagrangian description.
-We extend the recent work [A. Manoharan, S. Subramanian, and A. Joy, arXiv:2412.08996] to three dimensions, and present an exact Eulerian framework for the topological entropy in stationary turbulent flows that is devoid of free parameters.
+We extend our recent work [A. Manoharan, S. Subramanian, and A. Joy, Phys.
+Rev. E 112, 015106] to three dimensions, and present an exact Eulerian framework to compute the topological entropy of stationary turbulent flows.
 The only prerequisite is a distribution of eigenvalues of the local strain-rate tensor and their decorrelation times.
-This can be easily obtained from a single wire probe at a fixed location, thereby eliminating the need for Lagrangian particle tracking, which remains formidable due to chaotic nature of the flow.
-We believe that our results lend great utility in experiments aimed at understanding transport and mixing in many industrial and natural flows.
+This can be easily obtained from a single wire probe at a fixed location, thereby eliminating the need for Lagrangian particle tracking which is formidable due to the chaotic nature of the flow.
+We believe that our results lend great utility in experiments targeting transport and mixing in many industrial and natural flows.

 \keywords{Turbulence, Mixing, Chaos, Topological Entropy, Eulerian quantity}